 - Balance your bodyweight in this position as long as you can.

-Mountain climbers, also known as running planks, are another great compound exercise that’s often incorporated into HIIT routines.
-Like planks, they work muscle groups in your core, arms and shoulders, but they also additionally work your legs.
-And the great thing is, you don’t need any equipment to perform it.
-You can perform it anywhere and at any time.
+Mountain climbers are another great compound exercise that’s often incorporated into HIIT routines.
+Like planks, they work muscle groups in your core, arms and shoulders, but they also work your legs.
+The great thing is, you don’t need any equipment to perform them.
+You can do them anywhere and at any time.

-Specifically, mountain climbers work your leg muscles like the glutes, quads and hamstrings.
-They also work the abdominal muscles (similar to planks) like the rectus abdominis and obliques.
-Of course, they also work almost every muscle in the shoulder and back area, like the triceps, deltoids and biceps.
+Mountain climbers work your glutes, quads and hamstrings.
+They also work the abdominal muscles (similar to planks).
+They also work almost every muscle in the shoulder and back area, like the triceps, deltoids and biceps.
 It’s truly one of those exercises that target almost every muscle group in the body.

 How to perform mountain climbers: